471VE/ai_roguelike/README.md

 # NOTE: flecs dymanic library should be copied into root directory!

+# Week 4 notes
+Press **E** key to automatically explore dungeon.
+Numbers being displayed on tiles are values of mage's Dijkstra's map.

 Learning materials for the course "AI for videogames" based on simple roguelike mechanics.
 * w1 - FSM
 * w2 - Behaviour Trees + blackboard